package stdlib

 A Version represents a version of Go of the form "go1.%d".
 String returns a version string of the form "go1.23", without allocating.
 Version : expvar.Var Version : fmt.Stringer

-Package-Level Functions (total 2, in which 1 is exported)
+Package-Level Functions (total 5, in which 3 are exported)

 HasPackage reports whether the specified package path is part of the standard library's public API.